Looking to relocate to a nicer town?

 Want to see where your town ranks for crime?

-See our list of the safest towns in Georgia and explore the data for OVER 100 towns embedded in the map down below.
+See our list of the safest places in Georgia and explore the data for OVER 100 towns embedded in the map down below.

 Georgia On My Mind